adityac95/music_spotify_project_inspirit/README.md

 2. Notebook 4 is a bonus notebook that discusses how Spotify's timbre components were derived, and teaches the students how Principal Components Analysis works.

 While I am unable to share the notebooks publicly, please <a href="mailto:aditya.chander@yale.edu">get in touch with me via email</a> if you want to find out more about these notebooks.

+I am also working on the problem of hit song prediction and music recommendation beyond the scope of the Inspirit AI curriculum.